open-forest-observatory/ofo-argo/README.md

 <br/>

 c.
-Now go to a browser (firefox) in the WebDesktop and go the address:
+Now go to a browser (firefox) in the WebDesktop and go the address.
+You may receive a "Connection not secure" error but just bypass it.

 `https://<master_public_ip_address>:2746`